North Korea slams ‘war maniac’ Bolton

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SEOUL: North Korea slammed US National Security Adviser John Bolton on Monday, calling him a "war maniac" and "war monger", just as President Donald Trump offered a positive outlook on relations with Pyongyang.
+SEOUL: North Korea slammed US National Security Advisor John Bolton on Monday, calling him a "war maniac" and "war monger", just as President Donald Trump offered a positive outlook on relations with Pyongyang.

-Talks between Washington and Pyongyang have been deadlocked since the collapse of a summit between Trump and North Korean leader Kim Jong Un in Hanoi in February when they failed to agree a deal on denuclearisation.

 "His claim is indeed much more than ignorant," he said in a statement carried by the official Korean Central News Agency (KCNA).
 Without referring to the weapons as missiles, the statement said the launches did not target or threaten any neighbouring countries.

-"It is not a mere coincidence that criticisms are now being heard in the US that Bolton is a warmonger whispering war to the President when he himself evaded military service, saying he had no desire to die in a Southeast Asian rice paddy," he added.

-Calling Bolton "structurally defective", he added that the US official was "a security-destroying adviser who is wrecking peace and security".
-The statement came just minutes after Trump -- on a visit to Japan -- said there was "great respect" between the United States and North Korea and predicted "lots of good things".

-SEOUL: North Korea slammed US National Security Adviser John Bolton on Monday, calling him a "war maniac" and "war monger", just as President Donald Trump offered a positive outlook on relations with Pyongyang.
+SEOUL: North Korea slammed US National Security Advisor John Bolton on Monday, calling him a "war maniac" and "war monger", just as President Donald Trump offered a positive outlook on relations with Pyongyang.

-Talks between Washington and Pyongyang have been deadlocked since the collapse of a summit between Trump and North Korean leader Kim Jong Un in Hanoi in February when they failed to agree a deal on denuclearisation.

 "His claim is indeed much more than ignorant," he said in a statement carried by the official Korean Central News Agency (KCNA).
 Without referring to the weapons as missiles, the statement said the launches did not target or threaten any neighbouring countries.